Melatonin – Product Information

 The results show that melatonin improves the quality of sleep in people with sleep disorders as they fall asleep faster.
 These patients also said that their levels of pain and depression had gone down.
 [R]

-Melatonin may play a big part in first is to promote sleep and alertness at the appropriate times; the second is to promote adjustment of the body clock to the new time zone.
+Melatonin may play a big part in first is to promote sleep and alertness at the appropriate times; the second is to promoting the adjustment of the body clock to the new time zone.
 [R]

 Melatonin is a natural supplement that has been used for many years to help people with jet lag.
 It works by regulating the body’s internal clock, helping to reset the circadian rhythm and reduce the effects of jet lag.